noxtoby/science/_pages/student-projects.md

 **Suitable students will have keen interests in:**

 - Machine learning & Medical Image Computing: segmentation, saliency mapping, multiclass classification, hacking code, deep learning
-- Neurodegenerative diseases like Alzheimer’s disease
+- Neurodegenerative diseases like Alzheimer's disease
 - Having fun while doing multidisciplinary research

 This project aims to revolutionise neuropathology by developing and validating an automated toolbox using machine learning (including deep learning) and medical image computing (including disease progression modelling).
 This will contribute to a line of work aiming to improve our understanding of the heterogeneity in dementias by linking knowledge from _in vivo_ brain scans with knowledge from _post mortem_ histopathology.